publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 > “In any case in which—

->     “(A) any person became entitled to a monthly benefit under section 202 or 223 of the Social Security Act \[section 402 or 423 of this title\] after the date of enactment of this Act \[Jan.
+>     “(A) any person became entitled to a monthly benefit under section 202 or 223 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402] or 423\] after the date of enactment of this Act \[Jan.
 2, 1968\] and before February 1968, and

->     “(B) the primary insurance amount on which the amount of such benefit is based was determined by applying section 215(d) of the Social Security Act \[subsec. (d) of this section\] as amended by this Act,
+>     “(B) the primary insurance amount on which the amount of such benefit is based was determined by applying section 215(d) of the Social Security Act \[[42 U.S.C.
+415(d)][/us/usc/t42/s415/d]\] as amended by this Act,

->         such primary insurance amount shall, for purposes of section 215(c) of the Social Security Act \[subsec. (c) of this section\], as amended by this Act, be deemed to have been computed on the basis of the Social Security Act \[this chapter\] in effect prior to the enactment of this Act \[Jan.
+>         such primary insurance amount shall, for purposes of section 215(c) of the Social Security Act \[[42 U.S.C.
+415(c)][/us/usc/t42/s415/c]\], as amended by this Act, be deemed to have been computed on the basis of the Social Security Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\] in effect prior to the enactment of this Act \[Jan.
 2, 1968\].”

  __Computation of Primary Insurance Amount for Certain Individuals Who Were Fully Insured and Had Attained Retirement Age Prior to 1961__

 [Pub.
 L. 86–778, title III, § 303(g)(1)][/us/pl/86/778/s303/g/1], Sept.
 13, 1960, [74 Stat.
 964][/us/stat/74/964], as amended by [Pub.
 L. 87–64, title I, § 103(d)][/us/pl/87/64/s103/d], June 30, 1961, [75 Stat.
 138][/us/stat/75/138]; [Pub.
 L. 89–97, title III, § 302(f)(6)][/us/pl/89/97/s302/f/6], July 30, 1965, [79 Stat.
 366][/us/stat/79/366]; [Pub.
 L. 90–248, title I, § 155(c)][/us/pl/90/248/s155/c], Jan.
 2, 1968, [81 Stat.
 866][/us/stat/81/866]; [Pub.
 L. 92–603, title I, § 104(h)][/us/pl/92/603/s104/h], Oct.
 30, 1972, [86 Stat.
 1341][/us/stat/86/1341], provided that:

 > “In the case of any individual who both was fully insured and had attained retirement age prior to 1961 and (A) who becomes entitled to old-age insurance benefits after 1960, or (B) who dies after 1960 without being entitled to such benefits, then, notwithstanding the amendments made by the preceding subsections of this section \[amending this section and [section 423 of this title][/us/usc/t42/s423]\], or the amendments made by the Social Security Amendments of 1965, 1967, 1969, and 1972 (and by [Public Law 92–5][/us/pl/92/5]) \[see Tables for classification of [Pub.
 L. 89–97][/us/pl/89/97], July 30, 1965, [79 Stat.
 286][/us/stat/79/286], [Pub.
 L. 90–248][/us/pl/90/248], Jan.
 2, 1968, [81 Stat.
 821][/us/stat/81/821], [Pub.
 L. 91–172, title X][/us/pl/91/172], Dec.
 30, 1969, [83 Stat.
 737][/us/stat/83/737], [Pub.
 L. 92–603][/us/pl/92/603], Oct.
 30, 1972, [86 Stat.
 1329][/us/stat/86/1329], [Pub.
 L. 92–5][/us/pl/92/5], Mar.
 17, 1971, [85 Stat.
 5][/us/stat/85/5]\] the Secretary shall also compute such individual’s primary insurance amount on the basis of such individual’s average monthly wage determined under the provisions of section 215 of the Social Security Act \[this section\] in effect prior to the enactment of this Act with a closing date determined under section 215(b)(3)(B) of such Act as then in effect, but only if such closing date would have been applicable to such computation had this section not been enacted.
 If the primary insurance amount resulting from the use of such an average monthly wage is higher than the primary insurance amount resulting from the use of an average monthly wage determined pursuant to the provisions of section 215 of the Social Security Act, as amended by the Social Security Amendments of 1960 \[[Pub.
 L. 86–778][/us/pl/86/778]\], or (if such individual becomes entitled to old-age insurance benefits after the date of enactment of the Social Security Amendments of 1972 \[Oct.
 30, 1972\], or dies after such date without becoming so entitled) as amended by the Social Security Amendments of 1972 \[[Pub.
 L. 92–603][/us/pl/92/603]\], such higher primary insurance amount shall be the individual’s primary insurance amount for purposes of such section 215.
-The terms used in this subsection shall have the meaning assigned to them by title II of the Social Security Act \[this subchapter\]; except that the terms ‘fully insured’ and ‘retirement age’ shall have the meaning assigned to them by such title II as in effect on September 13, 1960.”
+The terms used in this subsection shall have the meaning assigned to them by title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\]; except that the terms ‘fully insured’ and ‘retirement age’ shall have the meaning assigned to them by such title II as in effect on September 13, 1960.”

  __Disregarding of Income of OASDI Recipients and Railroad Retirement Recipients in Determining Need for Public Assistance__